 There are lots of different ways to multiply two numbers together, and we’ve only looked at a few!
 Practice the ones that are most efficient for you, and time yourself at home.
 Each time your practice, try and answer one or two more questions in the same time.
 Can you beat your own record?

-Our tuition services have moved online to keep education going and continue helping as many children as possible become fearless learners.
+Our maths tuition services are available in-person or online to continue helping as many children as possible become fearless learners.
 Find out how we can support your child today!

 Discover more interesting posts from our blog

 To help keep education going through this time, Charlotte Gater our Head of Curriculum has collated some of her favourite free homeschooling resources for you to use with...Read this post

 Fun run raises funds for Road Dahl's Marvellous Children's Charity!